jijinbravo/Scapicitern/README.md

    $ ./mongod
    ```
   ### 3.Now run the application by following steps
-   //////run the "app.js " file to excute/////<br>
+   //////run the "app.js " file to excute the application/////<br>
        1.switch to studentdatabase directory<br>
-  2.run by $ nodemon app.js<br>
+       2.run by <strong> $ nodemon</strong> app.js<br>
        3.after running the server<br>
        4.click preview to view the output<br>

   ### 4.Error part
-  In case of  any error occurs in running mongo database follow the steps below
+  In case of  any error occurs in running mongo database follow the steps below<br>
-   1.try to repair
+   1.try to repair<br>
-         or
+         or<br>
-   2.delete the data folder directory
+   2.delete the data folder directory<br>
-   3.and delete the mongod file
+   3.and delete the mongod file<br>
-   4.after deleting ,install mongodb by running following commands
+   4.after deleting ,install mongodb by running following commands<br>
-       //execute in workspace directory///
+       //execute in workspace directory///<br>
-   5 .excute the following commands
+   5 .excute the following commands<br>
    ```sh
       $ sudo apt-get install -y mongodb-org
       $ mkdir data<br>